-- 1. To elect eight (8) members of the Company's Board of Directors named in, and for the term, described in this Proxy Statement; - 2.
-To ratify the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for fiscal year 2020; - 3.
-To approve, in a non-binding, advisory vote, the Company's executive compensation; - 4.
-To authorize an amendment to the Company's Restated Certificate of Incorporation, as amended (the "Certificate of Incorporation"), to effect a reverse stock split of the Company's common stock, par value \$0.01 per share (the "Common Stock"), at a ratio of not less than 1-for-5 and not greater than 1-for-10, with the exact ratio and effective time of the reverse stock split to be determined by the Board of Directors; and - 5.
-To consider such other business as may properly come before the Annual Meeting or any adjournment or postponement thereof.
+1. To elect eight (8) members of the Company's Board of Directors named in, and for the term, described in this Proxy Statement;

+2. To ratify the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for fiscal year 2020;

+3. To approve, in a non-binding, advisory vote, the Company's executive compensation;

+4. To authorize an amendment to the Company's Restated Certificate of Incorporation, as amended (the "Certificate of Incorporation"), to effect a reverse stock split of the Company's common stock, par value \$0.01 per share (the "Common Stock"), at a ratio of not less than 1-for-5 and not greater than 1-for-10, with the exact ratio and effective time of the reverse stock split to be determined by the Board of adjournment or postponement thereof.